 FOOD SERVICE ANNOUNCEMENTS

-Free & Reduced Meal Applications Now Available for 2018-19 School Year
+Free & Reduced Meal Applications for 2019-20 School Year

-Applications for free/reduced meals for 2018-2019 are available online, on the Food Service webpage, and in all the school offices, or can be printed here.
+Applications for free/reduced meals for 2019-2020 are available online, on the Food Service webpage, in all the school offices, or can be printed here.

 Food Service Donations Accepted